mafi2/mafi2.github.io/projects.md

 This project has been implemented in a team of 3 over the course of 2 days.
 The focus was laid on a bias-free and fair approach to assign teachers to a school.
-This was achieved by first clustering schools (via k-means), second allocating teachers to a cluster (via kNN), then balancing staffing between clusters with respect to teacher and school preferences (e.g. rural/urban, experience...) and lastly the teachers where allocated to a specific school. \
+This was achieved by first clustering schools (via k-means), second allocating teachers to a cluster (via kNN), then balancing staffing between clusters with respect to teacher and school preferences (e.g. rural/urban, experience...) and lastly the teachers where allocated to a specific school. <br>
 This approach won the 2nd place for the challenge presented by IBM.
 </p>